AlexMarshall12/AlexMarshall12.github.io/_posts/2016-07-25-Business-Ideas.md

 ---
 layout: post
-title: Business Ideas
+title: Business Idea Dump
-category: personal
+category: Ideas
+published: false
 ---

 This is a list of business ideas I've had from probably the beginning of high school.
 Some of them are pretty flimsy, others half-baked, others pretty good.
 I kind of just wanted to put it here